Select the country of your choice

 The first phase entailed urgency actions in order to meet basic food needs for the afflicted families.
 Priority was given to the recovery of agricultural activities via the restoration of infrastructures and means of production.

 The second phase will permit the recovery of the local economy.
 Producers will be encouraged to adopt agroecology and agroforestry practices for the better protection and management of the land.
 Agroecology offers a wide range of solutions which lead to reduced risks.
 Families become more resilient; they can actively manage their land and their environment and rebuild their lives in their own community.

-Expected results:100 VSE (Very Small Entreprise) Budget :€50,000 over 2016-2017 Funding :Nouvelle-Aquitaine Region, Léa Nature Foundation Project management :Agrisud International Partnerships :GRADIMIRH, towns concerned by the project
+Expected results:250 VSE (Very Small Entreprise) Budget :€178,000 over 2018-2020 Funding :Nouvelle-Aquitaine Region, Léa Nature Foundation, Lemarchand Foundation Project management :Agrisud International Partnerships :GRADIMIRH, towns concerned by the project